feiyoung/PRECAST/README.md

 PRECAST: a probabilistic embedding and clustering with alignment for spatial transcriptomics data integration.

 # Installation

-To install the the packages `PRECAST`, firstly, install the `remotes` package.
-Besides, `PRECAST` depends on the  `scater` R package on Bioconductor.
-Users require to install the `BiocManager`, then use the command below to install these two packages.

-In addtion, "PRECAST" depends on the 'Rcpp' and 'RcppArmadillo' package, which requires appropriate setup of computer.
+"PRECAST" depends on the 'Rcpp' and 'RcppArmadillo' package, which requires appropriate setup of computer.
 For the users that have set up system properly, the following installation command will work.
 ```{Rmd}
 # Method 1: install PRECAST from CRAN
 install.packages('PRECAST')